hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

         - Efficient for MED-file handling
     * **Disadvantages**:
         - Common input geometry file formats such as *SLF* (serafin) require additional software
-        - Only works without errors on *Debian 9 (stretch)*
+        - Only works without errors on old *Debian 9 (stretch)*
-        - The pre-compiled version of TELEMAC and other modules were built with outdated gfortran compilers that cannot run on up-to-date systems
+        - The pre-compiled version of TELEMAC and other modules were built with outdated gfortran compilers that cannot run on up-to-date systems.
+        - Often problems with the GUI and high risk of simulation crashes because of invalid library links.

 So what option to choose?
-Many factors need to be considered, but as a general rule of thumb, it might be beneficial to opt as follows:

-* New users want to [use option 1 (Modular installation)](#modular-install) for hydro-morphodynamic, two-dimensional (2d) modelling of river landscapes.
-* More experienced user may want to use [option 2 (*SALOME-HYDRO*)](#salome-hydro) for modelling three-dimensional (3d) geometries defined with *MED* files and HPC schemes.
+To leverage the full capacities of *TELEMAC*, use both: [*SALOME-HYDRO*](#salome-hydro) is a powerful pre-processor for preparing simulations and the [stand-alone installation of *TELEMAC*](#modular-install) enables maximum flexibility, system integrity, and computational stability.

-## Modular Installation of TELEMAC {#modular-install}
+## Stand-alone Installation of TELEMAC {#modular-install}

 ### Install mandatory Prerequisites (Part 1)